ESSolutions/ESSArch/ESSArch_Core/docs/external_logging.rst

 Configuration
 ^^^^^^^^^^^^^

-Modify your ESSArch settings by adding the logstash handlers and loggers.
+Modify your ESSArch settings by adding the Logstash handlers and loggers.
 This will override the default LOGGING configurations.

 This is an example for ETP: